RM-Jensen/startup/notes.md

 \
 dev environment, production environment, user environment, and database environment\
 \
-I resolved to not get suicidal this class and have already failed.
+I resolved to not get suicidal this period and have already failed.
 It is 3:08 and I hate this class.\
 \
 ssh command (from git bash): ssh -i "C:\Users\ryanj\Documents\Classwork\CS 260\260 Server key.pem" ubuntu@34.233.153.235\

+## Technology, cont. : Caddy, HTTPS, TLS
+Caddy recieves http request and interprets it to get the file we need, or pass the request on to the right service.
+Simplifies http parsing.\
+Https does two things: it encrypts your messages and requires the server to prove it is, in fact, the server it claims to be.